This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I add food coloring to make my homemade pistachio ice cream green?
+Why isn’t my homemade pistachio ice cream bright green?

 Can I use roasted pistachios?

-Yes, but make sure they are unsalted.
-Roasted pistachios will give the ice cream a deeper, toastier flavor.
+Yes, as long as they’re unsalted.
+Roasted pistachios give the ice cream a deeper, toastier flavor, while raw pistachios taste milder and fresher.

 Ways To Use Leftover Ingredients